Classroom Noises Arise in Many Ways Here's What You Can Do About It!

 I always had an "open door" policy where anyone and everyone was welcome in our classroom.
 If it was too noisy in the hallway or from another classroom because their door was open, I would speak to the students or teacher involved and the problem would be solved or I would just shut my door.

 I love listening to music.
-After teaching an art lesson, the music went on (my students would bring in CDs) and the door was closed.
-Or a party was happening in my room and the door was closed.
+After teaching an art lesson, the music went on (my students would bring in CDs) and my door would be closed.

 But, then on the other hand, if all students are working and one student is bothering another by whistling, tapping their pencil, ruler, etc., that shouldn't be tolerated.